danielthetam/danielthetam.github.io/_posts/2023-09-20-creating-our-process.md

 ### Implementing conditions with a BPMN gateway
 Before connecting the two, we need a BPMN(Business Process Model and Notation) gateway, which can be thought of as a logic gate which helps us implement conditional statements in our process.
 This gateway is needed to split our results into two cases based on the output of Manual Filtering sub-stage.
 One being an approval from Processing Officers where it will lead to the next sub-stage(assignment of department manager), and another where it is rejected, and leads to an early-ending and a notice email of rejection to the employee.
 A list of gateways and what they generally perform can be found [here](https://www.lucidchart.com/pages/bpmn-symbols-explained#section_4).

-Let's click on the Gateways button and drag an "Exclusive" gateway in between our two task nodes, and connect the Manual Filtering node to our gateway.
+Let's click on the Gateways button(orange rhombus) and drag an "Exclusive" gateway in between our two task nodes.
+Expand the properties window and name it "Processing Officer Decision", and connect the Manual Filtering node to our gateway.
 The gateway should then branch out into two paths, but for now, we'll just connect it to our Department Manager Assignment node.

 ### Creating our process variables
 Now, we need to define a condition for when the gateway should allow the flow to pass through this branch.
 We know our condition is that the Processing Officer has to approve of the validity of our request in order for it to pass.
 Therefore to evaluate this, we need some variable that indicates whether the Processing Officers approve of it or not.
 This is where process variables come into play.